-The word innovation has become the buzzword of the decade, often encountered by eye rolls and yawns.
+"Innovation" has become the buzzword of the decade, often encountered by eye rolls and yawns.
 Yet, companies are reliant on innovation for continued growth and competitive advancement.
-The issue is that the concept of innovation has been sorely misrepresented and overhyped to be this go big or go home idea that requires massive amounts of time, money, and resources.
+The issue is that the concept of innovation has been sorely misrepresented and overhyped to be this go-big-or-go-home idea that requires massive amounts of time, money, and resources.
 In this post, we hope to dispel those myths.

 Myth 1: Innovation happens overnight

 On one end of the spectrum we hear about the “overnight” successes—Airbnb, Uber, and so forth.
 However, if you read the history of Airbnb, the company’s success was preceded by a completely different vision and mission at the onset.
 It actually took the company three years to get its seed funding of $7.2 million—a dollar figure that is not that substantial when compared to strategic enterprise initiatives.
 During this time and to date, the company has gone through multiple iterations, failures and shifts in its business.
 A business 10 years in the making hardly equates to overnight success.

 However, what the Airbnb story does tell us is that innovation is a process.
 I argue that innovation should be methodical, incremental and focused on maximizing customer value.
 Take for example, the Nest thermostat.
 The building blocks were already in place and relatively simple.
 Nest incrementally evolved the technology and placed its bet on the customer experience aspect of a common household device to design and build a simple, more human, user-friendly product that aims to save energy while keeping households comfortable.
 The company’s bet paid off: Since being acquired by Google in 2014 for $3.2 billion, Nest has released a number of new products, including a smart video camera that can act as a baby monitor, a theft deterrent, or a pet cam.